About the Smyrna Business Association

 The SBA encourages young people to learn about free enterprise and provides a scholarship each year to an outstanding graduating senior at both Campbell High School and Osborne High School to pursue a business-related college degree.
 Since 1996, the SBA has been a Partner in Education with Campbell High School.

-Among the SBA’s other civic events through the year are its Adopt-a-Mile program benefiting Keep Smyrna Beautiful, the annual Fire and Police Appreciation cookout, and the Shop-with-a-Hero holiday program for less fortunate children.
+Among the SBA’s other civic events through the year are its Adopt-a-Mile program benefiting Keep Smyrna Beautiful, the annual Fire and Police Appreciation lunch, and the Shop-with-a-Hero holiday program for less fortunate children.

 By working together, the business community and our elected officials will plan and bring forth projects that will continue to make the Smyrna area a leader in Cobb’s business community, and a vibrant, desirable environment in which to work and live.